Liquidation is a procedure to bring a company’s existence to an end. The term “winding up” is also used in reference to liquidations.

 b) By an order of the Court, following a petition by a creditor(s) to have the company wound up;

 c) As a result of a voluntary resolution by the members and creditors of the company to wind it up;

-The role of a Liquidator is to realise all of the assets of the company for the general benefit of all the creditors.
-In some cases we may continue to trade the company on for a short time so as to sell the business assets as a going concern.
-In other cases, we close the business and sell up the assets either by auction, tender, private treaty or a combination of methods .
-Once the assets have been realised, the funds are distributed to the creditors in the order that they rank.
+The role of a Liquidator is to realize all of the assets of the company for the general benefit of all the creditors.
+In some cases, we may continue to trade the company on for a short time so as to sell the business assets as a going concern.
+In other cases, we close the business and sell up the assets either by auction, tender, private treaty, or a combination of methods.
+Once the assets have been realized, the funds are distributed to the creditors in the order that they rank.
 A very simplified pecking order of creditors is as follows: